girishjjain/DevResx/Scribble.md

   * Master Node Overview
     * Master node provides running environment for the **control plane** responsible for managing the state of a Kubernetes cluster, and it is the brain behind all operations inside the cluster.
 The control plane components are agents with very distinct roles in the cluster's management.
 In order to communicate with the Kubernetes cluster, users send requests to the control plane via a CLI tool, a Web UI dashboard, or  API.
     * To ensure the control plane's fault tolerance, master node replicas can be added to the cluster, configured in  High-Availability mode.
-    * To persist the Kubernetes cluster's state, all cluster configuration data is saved to etcd. etcd is a distrubuted key-value store which only holds cluster state related data, no client workload data. etcd may be configured on the master node (stacked topoligy), or on its dedicated host (external topology) to help reduce the chances of data store loss by decoupling it from other control plane agents.
+    * To persist the Kubernetes cluster's state, all cluster configuration data is saved to etcd. etcd is a distrubuted key-value store which only holds cluster state related data, no client workload data. etcd may be configured on the master node (stacked topology), or on its dedicated host (external topology) to help reduce the chances of data store loss by decoupling it from other control plane agents.
     * A master node runs the following contorl plane components:
       * API Server
       * Scheduler